Female Acupuncture Points Chart

 - CV6 (Qihai): Found on the midline of the abdomen.
 This point strengthens the body's vital energy, improves digestive health, and enhances overall stamina and vitality.

-- HT7 (Shenmen): Located on the inner wrist.
-It's used for emotional issues, such as stress, anxiety, insomnia, and heart problems.
+- HT7 (Shenmen): This hormone is located on the inner wrist and is used for emotional issues, such as stress, anxiety, insomnia, and heart problems.

 - KI3 (Taixi): Found on the inner ankle.
 This point benefits kidney health, fertility issues, and lower back pain management.